sorochak/portfolio-website/README.md

 - [x] Create React App: Use the Create React App (CRA) tool to set up a new React project.

 3. Create Structure
-- [x] Directory Structure: Organize your app's structure to have directories like components, pages, assets, etc.
+- [x] Directory Structure: Organize the app's structure to have directories like components, pages, assets, etc.
-- [ ] Setup Components: Break down your UI into smaller reusable components (e.g., Navbar, Footer, Button).
+- [ ] Setup Components: Break down the UI into smaller reusable components (e.g., Navbar, Footer, Button).
-- [ ] Setup Pages: Organize your major sections/views as separate pages (e.g., HomePage, ProjectPage).
+- [ ] Setup Pages: Organize the major sections/views as separate pages (e.g., HomePage, ProjectPage).

 4. Implement Core Features
-- [ ] Header/Footer: Build your header (usually navigation) and footer components.
+- [ ] Header/Footer: Build the header (usually navigation) and footer components.
-- [ ] Content: Populate the pages with your actual content - personal info, projects, resume, etc.
+- [ ] Content: Populate the pages with actual content - personal info, projects, resume, etc.
-- [ ] Add Styling: Style your components.
+- [ ] Add Styling: Style the components.
 Consider using SCSS or styled-components for more advanced styling capabilities.

 5. Integrate Material-UI for Responsiveness
 - [ ] Install Material-UI: Integrate Material-UI for responsive components and styling.
 - [ ] Use Material-UI Components: Replace or enhance custom components with MUI components where necessary for better responsiveness and design consistency.

 6. Analytics
-- [ ] Set Up Google Analytics: Create a Google Analytics account and get your tracking ID.
+- [ ] Set Up Google Analytics: Create a Google Analytics account and get a tracking ID.
-- [ ] Integrate Analytics: Use a package like react-ga to integrate Google Analytics with your React app.
+- [ ] Integrate Analytics: Use a package like react-ga to integrate Google Analytics with the React app.

 7. Testing
 - [ ] Responsive Testing: Ensure the site looks good on various device sizes.